Utah: Politics

 The LDS Church maintains an official policy of neutrality about political parties and candidates.
 In the 1970s, then-Apostle Ezra Taft Benson was quoted by the Associated Press that it would be difficult for a faithful Latter-day Saint to be a liberal Democrat.
 Although the LDS Church has officially repudiated such statements on many occasions, Democratic candidates—including LDS Democrats—believe Republicans capitalize on the perception that the Republican Party is doctrinally superior.
 Political scientist and pollster Dan Jones explains this disparity by noting that the national Democratic Party is associated with liberal positions on gay marriage and abortion, both of which the LDS Church is against.
 The Republican Party in heavily Mormon Utah County presents itself as the superior choice for Latter-day Saints.
 Even though Utah Democratic candidates are predominantly LDS, socially conservative, and pro-life, no Democrat has won in Utah County since 1994.

 David Magleby, dean of Social and Behavioral Sciences at Brigham Young University, a lifelong Democrat and a political analyst, asserts that the Republican Party has more conservative positions than the LDS Church.
 Magleby argues that the locally conservative Democrats are in better accord with LDS doctrine.
 For example, the Republican Party of Utah opposes almost all abortions while Utah Democrats take a more liberal approach, although more conservative than their national counterparts.
 On Second Amendment issues, the state GOP has been at odds with the LDS Church's position opposing concealed firearms in places of worship and public spaces.
 In 1998, the church expressed concern that Utahns perceived the Republican Party as an LDS institution and authorized lifelong Democrat and Seventy Marlin Jensen to promote LDS bipartisanship.

-Utah is much more conservative than the United States as a whole, primarily on social issues.
+Apart from liberal strongholds like Salt Lake City and Park City, Utah is much more conservative than the United States as a whole, primarily on social issues.
 Compared to other Republican-dominated states in the Mountain West such as Idaho and Wyoming, Utah politics have a more moralistic and less libertarian character, according to David Magleby.
-About 80% of Utah's Legislature are members of The Church of Jesus Christ of Latter-day Saints, while members account for 61 percent of the population.
+Nevertheless, organizations such as the Libertas Institute, a libertarian think tank based in Lehi, have influenced state policy in a more libertarian direction on issues such as medical cannabis legalization and occupational licensing.
 Since becoming a state in 1896, Utah has had only two non-Mormon governors.